Job description for the Governor as general manager of central banking activities (including Norges Bank Administration and the General Secretariat)

 - Operation of the central archive system and specialist library,

-- Strategic communication advice on matters related to Norges Bank’s operating areas.
-This advice is also to cover strategic communication and dialogue with political authorities about the management of the GPFG, in consultation with NBIM,
+- Common reporting and strategic communication advice on matters related to Norges Bank’s operating areas.
+This advice is also to cover strategic communication and dialogue with political authorities about the management of the GPFG on behalf of the Executive Board, in consultation with NBIM,

 - All administrative advisory and support processes in the communications area for the operational areas.
-These include common reporting, website development, logo and branding and trademark registration,
+These include website development, logo and branding and trademark registration,

 - Educational Centre,